-(a) Renewable resource investment
+• Renewable resource investment

-The renewable resource investment consists of equity investment in one wholly-owned subsidiary corporation.
-This subsidiary qualifies as an investment and is not consolidated in the financial statements of the Fund but is instead reported at fair value.
+The renewable resource investment consists of an equity investment in one wholly-owned subsidiary corporation.

-The fair value of the subsidiary entity corporation is determined by the Net Asset Value of the entity, which is a sum of the fair value of the underlying entities.
-Fair value for the renewable resource investment held by the subsidiary is primarily determined by appraisals using the direct comparison method.
+The fair value of the subsidiary corporation and the underlying limited partnership is determined by the Net Asset Value of the entity.
+Fair value for the property held by the limited partnership is primarily determined by appraisals using the direct comparison method.

-(b) Money market investment
+Money market investment

 The Fund holds units in one bcIMC money market fund.
-The units of the money market funds are valued based on the sum of the fair value of the net assets of the funds.
+The units of the money market fund are valued based on the sum of the fair value of the net assets of the fund.